📧 Outlook Fix

 Security software may block Outlook connections.

-Important: Only do this on a trusted network.
+Only do this on trusted networks.

 06